 So this is probably the longest blog you've ever read dedicated to the review of a pet carrier.
 But because good quality pet carriers are expensive, we feel it's a purchase that's well worth the research.
 Although designed for air travel, the right bag may just end up being your pet's favorite accessory.
 If you're ready to try the Sleepypod, keep reading for a discount on your purchase.

-Although Province doesn't have any endorsement deal, affiliation, or get free products from Sleepypod for mentioning them, we were provided with a coupon code to use on our next purchase.
+Province does not have any endorsement deal, affiliation, or get free products from Sleepypod or any other product mentioned in this article.
+Upon purchase of our Sleepypod we were provided with a coupon code to use on our next purchase.
 Because the code is public, we're happy to pass it along to readers.
 For 10% off your next purchase on Sleepypod.com use code AR14.
 We get nothing when you use the code.
 In fact, we'd be grateful if you buy on Amazon through our affiliate link.
 Amazon affiliate sales help pay to keep this site running and you'll probably save a few bucks too.

 Stay tuned for a future post in which I share our best pet travel tips.
 Follow us on Instagram, Facebook, and Twitter for the latest @ProvinceJournal.